Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/migrate.md

 It also decouples any team, dev portal, or identity permissions from the group.
 This way, you won't accidentally grant access to the wrong resources to a new group of users.

-Assuming you already have a composite runtime group and a child standard runtime group, you can export configuration from the old group and apply it to the new one.
+Assuming you already have a composite runtime group and a member runtime group, you can export configuration from the old group and apply it to the new one.

 1. Export the configuration of the old runtime group via `deck dump`: